yannis-rossetto/docker-tuleap-test-rest/README.md

     $> curl 'http://localhost:8089/api/v1/projects' //use the API
     $> ifconfig //get the IP of the container

-You can even debug via the UI by going to http://IP_OF_CONTAINER:8089 and clicking on login
+You can even debug via the UI by going to http://IP_OF_CONTAINER:8089 and clicking on login (admin:siteadmin)